suchan5/Project-2/README.md

 ![Dementor section goes out of the box](img/responsiveness_issue.png)

-It was working well without any error on the 'Inspect' function from Google Chrome while developing.
+It was working well without any error on the 'Inspect' function from Google Chrome while I was developing.
-However when I was testing on my phone after deployment, the Dementor Game section goes out of the container and texts were overlapped as above picture.
+However when I tested on my phone after deployment, the Dementor Game section goes out of the container and the texts were overlapped as above picture.

 This was due to the different set of testing environment where in VS code, there was no keyboard popping up when I typed, whereas on the phone, the keybord poped up which i did not put under my consideration while I was developing.

-This was resolved by making the House Quiz section and Dementor Game section responsive by using Bootstrap by adding 'container' as below code and put the contents/texts within the container.
+This was resolved by making the House Quiz section and Dementor Game section responsive by using Bootstrap, adding 'container' as below code and put the contents/texts within the container.
 ```html
 <div class="container">
 ```
-Also, I used media query in CSS to make the font-size and image sizes smaller to make it more presentable and responsive even on smaller size of the devices.
-Font-size, margin, padding in CSS file were rectified from 'px' to 'em' or '%'.
+Also, I used media query in CSS to make the font-size and image sizes smaller to make it more presentable and responsive even on the smaller size of devices.
+Font-size, margin, padding in CSS file were also rectified from 'px' to 'em' or '%' where necessary.
 # Testing
 * To ensure that there are no broken images or links.
 * To ensure that fonts(ttf) are working well after deployment.